AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.dotnet.md

 ## Start IoT Edge, connect device, and see data flowing through

 In this section, we will get the device created above connected to IoT Edge and see the data flowing though it.
+Before we do it, we need to get the second part of the IoT Edge runtime, edgeHub, deployed.
+The easiest way to do that is to go ahead and deploy a (temporarily) empty deployment

-* in the Azure portal, navigate to your IoT Hub, click on IoT Edge Devices (preview) on the left nav, click on your IoT Edge device
+* in the Azure portal, navigate to your IoT Hub, click on IoT Edge on the left nav, click on your IoT Edge device you created earlier
 * click on "Set Modules" in the top menu bar.
 Later, we will add a customer module here, but for now, we are just going to set a route to route all data to IoT Hub, so click "Next"
 * on the 'routes' page, make sure the following route is shown, if not, enter it.